yesriverman/UnrealEngine4-EZ-Mobile-Ads/README.md

 [![how to use this plugin](https://img.youtube.com/vi/DRtkq0ewTz4/0.jpg)](https://youtu.be/DRtkq0ewTz4)

+1、Please first confirm you installed visualstuido 2015 or 2017, and installed c++ compile support.

-1、If your project is a pure blueprint project, please add an empty c++ class to the project, or else the plugin may not be compile.
+2、If your project is a pure blueprint project, please add an empty c++ class to the project, or else the plugin may not be compiled.

-2、Copy Plugins folder to your project root folder, double click to open your game project as usual, the engine will notify you to compile the plugin, confirm to compile the plugin, wait several minutes(3-5), the editor will lauched.
+3、Copy Plugins folder to your project root folder, double click to open your game project as usual, the engine will notify you to compile the plugin, confirm to compile the plugin, wait several minutes(3-5), the editor will lauched.
 If there is  any problem(UBT is complicate, and some bugs), please contact me let me help you to fix it.